KaunainKarmali/planIt/README.md

 ### Description

 planIt is a trello-inspired project management tool specific designed for service-professionals (e.g. Freelance workers, Developers, Accountants, Lawyers etc.).
-The purpose of this tool is to help professionals organize their key tasks, deliverables, goals while providing time tracking and provide real time statistics.
+The purpose of this tool is to help professionals organize their key tasks, deliverables, and goals while providing time tracking and real time statistics.
 You can access the live app [here](https://plan-it-v1.netlify.app/).

 ### Key features

 The following features exist:
 * Save user progress without having to login
-* Creation of multiple projects, and tasks with deadlines
+* Create multiple projects and tasks with deadlines
-* Time tracking at a task level
+* Track time spent on each task
-* Dashboard providing key statistics
+* Review key metrics by visiting your Dashboard

 ### Project Status

+While several features have been built out, I am constantly looking to improve this project.
+Hence, this project is currently in development.

-This project is currently in development.
-Currently working on improving user accessibility (i.e. to improve UX when using keyboard or a screen-reader), using more semantic HTML elements, improving site responsiveness, and making the site more pixel perfect!
+Currently working on improving user accessibility (i.e. to improve UX when using keyboard or a screen-readers), incorporating more semantic HTML elements, improving site responsiveness, and making the site more pixel perfect!

 ## Getting started

 Begin using the app by performing the following:

-Clone down this repository.
+1. Clone down this repository.
 You will need `node` or `nodemon` and `npm` installed globally on your machine.

-Begin running the UI
+2. Begin running the UI
   * Run `cd client` to get into the client folder
   * Run `npm i` to install dependencies
   * Run `npm start` while in the client folder

-Begin running the server
+3. Begin running the server
   * Run `cd server` to get into the server folder
   * Run `npm i` to install dependencies
   * Run `node index.js` or `nodemon index.js` while in the server folder

-To visit and use the app:
+4. To visit and use the app:
   * Go to `localhost:3000` on your browser
   * Click on start free trial button to use the app as a guest
   * Create a new project by selecting the `+` button
   * Clicking on the project once it is created to begin adding tasks

 ## Technology used